The Cultural Build

 Thankfully we are experiencing a revolution in technology, and we must remember that we are the ones creating and operating these tools and benefiting from their application.
 The technology is only helping us move towards ethical, human-centered economic systems.
 It is our collective responsibility to ensure that these systems are sustainable and protect the individuals and groups it is designed to serve.

 The Cultural Build started in August 2020, and since then we have been developing processes to collaborate horizontally.
 We currently have 11 working Groups building the foundation that will sustain the advancement of the token engineering field.

-The Token Engineering Commons is iterating on the work of Elinor Ostrom, who received a Nobel Prize in Economics for her analysis of economic governance in common pooled resources (CPRs).
+The Token Engineering Commons is iterating on the work of Elinor Ostrom, who received a Nobel Prize in Economics for her analysis of economic governance associated with common pooled resources (CPRs).
 She spent years evaluating the interactions between people and ecosystems and provided a framework that illustrates how groups of people throughout history have been able to effectively and sustainably manage a commons without the involvement of a central authority.

 1. Clearly defined boundaries